zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 // Photos [':)', ':D', ':/']
 ```

 Nice!
-Flat and nest as if it was sync code.
+Flat and neat as if it was sync code.
 More importantly it reads like sync code!

-But to claim that the data in the flows are all promises, I usually put a `P` in the end of the variable names as convention to indicate the variable is a Promise, so that we don't treat it as a non-Promise value by mistake.
+But for convention, I usually put a `P` in the end of the variable names in order to indicate that the variable is a Promise.
+So that we won't treat it as a non-Promise value by mistake.

 ```diff
 var main = function() {